Nonlinear semigroups built on generating families and their Lipschitz sets: Introduction

 \section{Introduction}

-Let $X$ be a complete metric space and $I:=(I(t))_{t\geq 0}$ a family of Lipschitz mappings $I(t)\colon X\to X$.
-We are interested in the question whether one can construct a semigroup by iterating these operators.
-For now, let us assume that the limit
+Let $X$ be a complete metric space and $(I(t))_{t\geq 0}$ a family of Lipschitz continuous mappings $I(t)\colon X\to X$.
+We are interested in the question whether one can construct an associated semigroup $(S(t))_{t\geq 0}$, which satisfies

-exists for all $x\in X$ and $t\ge 0$.
-Formula \eqref{eq:chernoff} is called Chernoff approximation of $S:=(S(t))_{t\ge 0}$.
-In the influential monograph \cite{chernoff1974product}, Chernoff generalized his previous work \cite{chernoff1968} and the results by Trotter \cite{trotter1958,trotter1959}.
-Under additional stability conditions on the approximating sequence and the assumption that $I$ is strongly continuous, it is shown in \cite[Theorem 2.5.3]{chernoff1974product} that the family $(S(t))_{t>0}$ is a strongly continuous semigroup of Lipschitz mappings.
+Formulas of this type are called \emph{Chernoff approximation}.
+In his monograph~\cite{chernoff1974product}, Chernoff generalized his previous work~\cite{chernoff1968} and the results by Trotter~\cite{trotter1958,trotter1959}: under additional stability conditions on the approximating sequence $(I(2^{-n}t)^{2^{n}}x)_{n\in\N}$ and the assumption that $(I(t))_{t\geq 0}$ is strongly continuous, it was shown in~\cite[Theorem~2.5.3]{chernoff1974product} that the family $(S(t))_{t>0}$ is a strongly continuous semigroup of Lipschitz continuous mappings.

 In this article, we provide a detailed study how a modified version of the Chernoff approximation can be used for the construction of nonlinear semigroups.
-We focus on semigroups which are obtained as an accumulation point of the iterated generating family, i.e.,
+The key idea is to find properties of $(I(t))_{t\geq 0}$, which are preserved during the iteration, and can therefore be transferred to the semigroup $(S(t))_{t\geq 0}$.
+Typically, the family $(I(t))_{t\geq 0}$ has a representation, which allows for explicit verification of these properties.
+Compared to formula~\eqref{eq:cher}, we take the limit only along a convergent subsequence, i.e.,